Key Takeaways

 The legal landscape for AI accountability is moving faster than most general counsel realize.
 Three developments in 2024-2026 have fundamentally altered the liability calculus for any organization deploying AI agents.
 Taken together, they establish a new legal reality: the era of "the AI did it" as a viable defense is over.

-Critically, AB 316 does not create strict liability.
-It removes one specific argument while leaving intact traditional frameworks for establishing fault.
+Critically, AB 316 removes one specific argument while leaving intact traditional frameworks for establishing fault; it stops short of strict liability.
 Organizations with reasonable safeguards, testing, and documentation can still demonstrate they acted appropriately.
 But the burden has shifted: you must prove you governed responsibly, not merely that the AI was autonomous.

 In July 2024, a U.S. District Court in California held that Workday, a provider of AI-driven applicant screening tools, could be considered an 'agent' of its employer-clients under federal anti-discrimination law.
 This was the first time a federal court applied agency theory to hold an AI vendor directly liable for discriminatory hiring decisions.
-The numbers are staggering: Workday represented that 1.1 billion applications were rejected using its software tools during the relevant period.
-The collective action could include "hundreds of millions" of potential class members, and in May 2025 the case achieved nationwide class action certification covering all applicants over age 40 rejected by Workday's AI screening.
+The numbers are staggering: Workday represented that 1.1 billion applications were rejected using its software tools during the relevant period, and the collective could include "hundreds of millions" of potential members.
+In May 2025, the case achieved preliminary certification of a nationwide ADEA collective action covering applicants over age 40 rejected by Workday's AI screening.

-The ruling's logic is precise and far-reaching: when AI performs functions traditionally handled by employees — such as screening job applicants — the vendor has been "delegated responsibility" for that function.
-Workday was not merely providing software.
-It was acting as the employer's agent in making hiring decisions.
-Outsourcing parts of decision-making to AI vendors does not absolve the deployer.
-Both vendor and deployer can be held accountable.
+The ruling's logic is precise and far-reaching: when AI performs functions traditionally handled by employees, such as screening job applicants, the vendor has been "delegated responsibility" for that function.
+Workday was acting as the employer's agent in making hiring decisions, not merely supplying software to one.
+Outsourcing decision-making to an AI vendor does not absolve the deployer; both vendor and deployer can be held accountable.

 The European Commission withdrew the proposed AI Liability Directive in February 2025, citing lack of agreement.
-But the revised EU Product Liability Directive now explicitly treats software, including AI systems, as a "product" — introducing strict liability for defective AI products with implementation required by December 9, 2026.
-The directive expands the list of liable parties to include manufacturers, software developers, AI providers (treated as manufacturers), importers, and any person who substantially modifies a product outside the manufacturer's control — which could include continuous learning of an AI system.
-The EU AI Act's high-risk provisions take effect August 2026, requiring risk management, human oversight, and conformity assessments.
+But the revised EU Product Liability Directive now explicitly treats software, including AI systems, as a "product," introducing strict liability for defective AI products with implementation required by December 9, 2026.
+The directive expands the list of liable parties to include manufacturers, software developers, AI providers (treated as manufacturers), importers, and any person who substantially modifies a product outside the manufacturer's control, which could include continuous learning of an AI system.
+The EU AI Act's high-risk provisions take effect December 2027 for standalone Annex III systems (deferred from August 2026 by the Digital Omnibus, formally adopted by the Council in June 2026 and awaiting publication in the Official Journal), requiring risk management, human oversight, and conformity assessments.

 Global AI Accountability Landscape